LennartHennigs/DIYStreamDeck/README.md

 For the latest changes and the history of changes, please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

-**Note:** This was (and is) a very successful experiment with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
+**Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
-This paragraph here is the only piece I am writing myself (and maybe five lines in the CicuitPython code).
+This paragraph here is the only piece I am writing myself (and less than ten lines in the CicuitPython code).

+This is also an ongoing project.
+I just added plugin capabilities to the code.

 ## Features

 - Assign keyboard shortcuts or key sequences to keys
 - Shortcuts can be defined for specific app or globally
 - Launch applications 🆕
-- Build and define your own plugins and its commands – a Spotify plugin is now included 🆕
+- Build and define your own plugins and its commands 🆕
+- Includes a Spotify plugin 🆕
 - You can also define "folders" - a new keypad definition scheme that can be tied to a single key 🆕
 - Keypad definitions are stored in a JSON configuration file